taccho18/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 1. Click the menu icon at the right of the respective row and then click **Edit**.
 All fields except **Username** and **Send password reset link as email** can be changed.
 For details on the fields, see [To add a user](#creating-users).
 2. Click **Change password** to change the password.
 3. Click **Save** to apply your settings.

-> **Requirements:** You need a role with user management permission to perform this option.

 <a name="copy-inventory-roles"></a>
 ### To copy inventory roles